Join one of our upcoming courses taking place around the world! Explore now

 Now we want to divide all geometries.

-Select: Geometry > 3D Boolean > Divide All Geometry or select Divide All icon from toolbar.
-Divide All Icon
+- Select: Geometry > 3D Boolean > Divide All Geometry or select the Divide All icon from toolbar.

-Divide All Parameters dialog helps users to fine tune the behavior of Divide All function.
+- The Divide All Parameters dialog helps users to fine tune the behavior of Divide All function.
 Setting Quality to Default option is suitable for a wide range of models in general, however, there are cases where changing the setting is required to successfully intersect every geometry with external boundary.
 For more detail about each option under Divide All Parameters, please refer to Divide/Un-Divide All Geometry.
-Use the Default Quality Setting and Select OK to begin dividing.
-Divide All Parameters dialog

 Notice now every item in the visibility tree has a lock-in front of them.
 This indicates that all geometries have successfully intersected with external volume.